-In today’s video I’ll be showing you how Zinc can increase Testosterone levels, lower DHT levels and help to improve hair growth!
+In this blog we explore how Zinc can increase Testosterone levels, lower DHT levels and help to improve hair growth!

 So let’s talk about what DHT actually is?